Sleep Is the Primary Driver of Recovery

 Cognitive integration, emotional processing, motor pattern consolidation.
 Suppressed by high sympathetic load — chronic REM debt accumulates when recovery is incomplete.

-Suppressed post-hike
+Suppressed post-effort

 See: Sleep Architecture and Adaptation — REM vs Deep Sleep in Recovery →